walt-port/prod-e/README.md

 ## Infrastructure Design

-The current implementation uses a single availability zone (us-west-2a) for simplicity.
-The infrastructure includes:
+The infrastructure is deployed across multiple availability zones (us-west-2a and us-west-2b) for high availability.
+The design includes:

-- A public subnet with direct internet access through an Internet Gateway
+- Public subnets in two AZs with direct internet access through an Internet Gateway
-- A private subnet for ECS Fargate services
+- Private subnets in two AZs for ECS Fargate services and RDS
-- Application Load Balancer in the public subnet
+- Application Load Balancer spanning multiple AZs for fault tolerance
-- RDS PostgreSQL database in the private subnet
+- RDS PostgreSQL database with a subnet group covering multiple AZs

-### Future Multi-AZ Plan

-In the future, this infrastructure will be expanded to support multiple availability zones for high availability and fault tolerance.
-The planned enhancements include:

-- Adding public and private subnets in multiple AZs (us-west-2b, us-west-2c)
-- Implementing NAT Gateways for private subnet internet access
-- Setting up proper routing between all subnets
-- Configuring load balancers across multiple AZs
+### Recent Improvements

+The infrastructure was recently updated to support AWS requirements for multi-AZ deployments:

+- Application Load Balancer now spans both us-west-2a and us-west-2b
+- RDS database subnet group includes subnets in both us-west-2a and us-west-2b
+- PostgreSQL username was updated to comply with reserved word restrictions

 ## Implementation Timeline